blogue/meal_tracker/README.md

 ## Setup/Installation Requirements

-* Clone the github repository.
+1. Clone the github repository.
-* You'll need to have Node installed along with, bower, and gulp.
+2. You'll need to have Node installed along with, bower, and gulp.
 You'll be able to find the latest version of Node here: https://nodejs.org/en/download/
-* Once you have that installed you'll be able to use Node's package manage 'npm'.
+3. Once you have that installed you'll be able to use Node's package manage 'npm'.
 Enter the following commands in the terminal:

-* '$ npm install gulp --save-dev'
+ * '$ npm install gulp -g'
  * '$ npm install bower -g'

-* Now navigate to the 'meal_tracker' and enter these commands in the terminal:
+4. Now navigate to the 'meal_tracker' folder and enter these commands in the terminal:

-* '$ npm install' followed by '$ bower install'
+* '$ npm install'
+*	'$ bower install'
-* '$ gulp build' and finally '$ gulp serve'
+*	'$ gulp build'
+*	'$ gulp serve'

-* Your browser should then open to http://localhost:3000.
+5. Your browser should then open to http://localhost:3000.

 ## Known Bugs